OWASP/wstg/document/2-Introduction/README.md

 ### Overview

 Source code review is the process of manually checking the source code of a web application for security issues.
 Many serious security vulnerabilities cannot be detected with any other form of analysis or testing.
-As the popular saying goes “if you want to know what’s really going on, go straight to the source."
+As the popular saying goes "if you want to know what’s really going on, go straight to the source."
 Almost all security experts agree that there is no substitute for actually looking at the code.
 All the information for identifying security problems is there in the code, somewhere.
 Unlike testing closed software such as operating systems, when testing web applications (especially if they have been developed in-house) the source code should be made available for testing purposes.

 Many unintentional but significant security problems are extremely difficult to discover with other forms of analysis or testing, such as penetration testing.
 This makes source code analysis the technique of choice for technical testing.
 With the source code, a tester can accurately determine what is happening (or is supposed to be happening) and remove the guess work of black-box testing.